Published: July 10, 2020

-Belly-fat or a "beer belly", as visceral fat is commonly called is associated with increased risk of heart disease, type 2 diabetes, insulin resistance, inflammatory diseases, and one of the four conditions assoicated with metabolic syndrome.
-Insulin resistance, hyprtension and abnormal blood lipid levels are the other three conditions.
+Belly-fat or a "beer belly", as visceral fat is commonly called, is associated with increased risk of heart disease, type 2 diabetes, insulin resistance, inflammatory diseases, and is one of the four conditions assoicated with metabolic syndrome.

 Whitney, E. & Rady Rolfes, S. (2005).
 Understanding Nutrition.
 Belmont, CA: Thomson Wadsworth